mowryand/HFC_grid_impacts/data_dictionary.md

 We construct hourly load schedules at each of the load buses by distributing historical weather zone-level hourly load data from 2017 pro-rata according to each load bus’ power rating in the CRR network representation (Github 2020) _____ (load data)

+Daily natural gas prices at Henry Hub from 2017 were obtained from the US Energy Information Agency (Github 2020).

+Uranium, coal, and biomass prices are set at constant levels that reflect average levels in 2017 and that appropriately locate the respective generation in the total ERCOT supply stack (Github 2020).

 Wind and solar availability are based on zonal, hourly data for 2013 from the National Solar Radiation Database (Github 2020). https://nsrdb.nrel.gov/

 Natural gas prices follow Henry Hub daily settlements from 2013 (Github 2020). https://www.eia.gov/dnav/ng/ng_pri_sum_dcu_nus_m.htm